 General Lew Wallace had lived a colorful life of his own before his novel Ben-Hur: A Tale of the Christ was published in 1880.
 By then, he had defended Washington, D.C. from Confederates during the Civil War, served on the court-martial that tried Lincoln’s assassins, and, as Governor of New Mexico Territory, dealt with outlaws like Billy the Kid.

-Wallace died exactly one century ago, but he lived long enough to see his story (which was as famous for its sea battle and its chariot race as for its religious content) become a popular stage production in 1899; for the chariot-race sequence, real live horses ran on treadmills.
+Wallace died exactly one century ago, but he lived long enough to see his story (which was as famous for its sea battle and chariot race as it was for its religious content) become a popular stage production in 1899.
+For the chariot-race sequence, real live horses ran on treadmills pointed at the audience.

 Films were just getting started around that time.
 In 1907, two years after Wallace’s death, the Kalem company produced the first film to bear his novel’s name; it lasted only 15 minutes, and was little more than a glorified race sequence.
 But it was made without the permission of Wallace’s estate, which sued for copyright infringement in a precedent-setting case.